Moxi43/analyzable_cars/README.md

-# analyzable_cars
+# Test task for X company

-Test task for X company.
+Here we need to analyze the data and make a machine learning model for type car predicting.